 Keeping sauces at room temperature is inviting the potential growth of bacteria and molds, as these tend to thrive in warm, moist environments (like inside your hot sauce bottles).
 As a rule of thumb, vinegar based sauces are better at keeping, but should still be stored in the fridge for safety.

 Fermented Hot Sauces

-However, these live bacteria are not killed off during the process, and this is one of the health benefits of using fermented foods.
+However, these live bacteria are not killed off during the process, and this is one of the health benefits of eating fermented foods.
 Lactobacillus is the gut-healthy bacteria present during fermentation that can help regulate digestion.

 Also, blending the peppers after fermentation exposes the peppers to oxygen, inviting bad bacteria and mold to grow.
 Oxygen is the enemy of a healthy ferment, so always store your finished hot sauces in the refrigerator!

 I hope this article helps you feel comfortable with knowing when your hot sauce has gone bad.
-The best solution is to keep your sauces sealed until you’re really ready to use them frequently.
+The best solution is to keep your sauces sealed until you’re ready to use them frequently.